olebole/irafdoc/doc/softools.mkttydata.rst

   upon the host system.
 In particular, if the system support multiple architectures, each architecture must be restored and relinked separately.
-  Note that systems configured for multiple architecture support are shipped configured <tt>"generic"</tt>, and you must restore an architecture before relinking or the entire IRAF system will be recompiled (which is time consuming, and inadvisable due to the possibility of system or compiler differences introducing bugs into IRAF).
+  Note that systems configured for multiple architecture support are shipped configured <span style="font-family: monospace;">"generic"</span>, and you must restore an architecture before relinking or the entire IRAF system will be recompiled (which is time consuming, and inadvisable due to the possibility of system or compiler differences introducing bugs into IRAF).